peter-mghendi/karata/README.md

 # karata

+> Karata is a Swahili word that refers to both the Kenyan game of cards and the cards used to play it.

 Real-time Kenyan street poker over ASP.NET Core SignalR/websockets.

 The game is currently playable and implements all of the game logic.